menu

 Occupations and Workforce

-Fairton is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fairton, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Fairton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fairton is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fairton who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle